 The Directors may meet together for the dispatch of business, adjourn and otherwise regulate their meetings as they think fit.
 Questions arising at any meeting shall be decided by a majority of votes.
 In case of equality of votes the chairperson shall have a second or casting vote.
 A Director may, and the Secretary on the requisition of a Director shall, at any time summon a meeting of the Directors.
 If the Directors so resolve it shall not be necessary to give notice of a meeting of Directors to any Director who, being resident in the State, is for the time being absent from the State.

-The quorum necessary for the transaction of the business of the Directors may be fixed by the Directors, and unless so fixed shall be four (4).
+The quorum necessary for the transaction of the business of the Directors shall be 50% (rounded up to give a whole number if necessary) of the Directors provided that this is never less than five(5) directors present either in person or remotely as agreed by the meeting.

-The continuing Directors may act notwithstanding any vacancy in their number but, if and so long as their number is reduced below the number fixed by or pursuant to the Act as the necessary quorum of Directors, the continuing Directors or director may act for the purpose of increasing the number of Directors to that number or of summoning a general meeting of the Company, but for no other purpose.
+(a)The continuing Directors may act notwithstanding any vacancy in their number but, if and so long as their number is reduced below the number fixed by or pursuant to the Act as the necessary quorum of Directors, the continuing Directors or director may act for the purpose of increasing the number of Directors to that number or of summoning a general meeting of the Company, but for no other purpose.

+(b)‘The Directors shall from time to time adopt or amend strategies, plans, budgets, byelaws, policies and procedures as they deem appropriate for the effective management of the Company’

 If at any meeting the chairperson is not present within 15 minutes after the time appointed for holding it, the Directors present may choose one of their number to be chairperson of the meeting.